-We confuse God’s vocational calling for those the marketplace.
+We confuse God’s vocational calling for those in the marketplace.
 Their ministry is defined as volunteering at their church or simply making the money to give to those doing the truly “sacred” work.
 That picture is incomplete and unbiblical.
 Good work theology helps believers in non-church work to understand the sacredness of their 8 to 5 calling and how God uses all of us to cultivate His world for His glory and the love of our neighbors.

 Missions is changing, how is The Stone Table meeting these changes?